ksu-cs-textbooks/cis526/content/04-node/03-asynchronous-functions.md

 var contents;
 fs.readFile("example.txt", function(err, data) {
   contents = data;
-  console.log(data);
+  console.log(contents);
 });
 ```

-Because the logging now happens _inside_ the callback value, it will only occur _after_ the file has been read, and the results added to the event queue, which is where the `data` variable is initialized.
+Because the logging now happens _inside_ the callback value, it will only occur _after_ the file has been read, and the results added to the event queue, which is where the `contents` variable is initialized.

 {{% notice info %}}
 [Promises]({{<ref "03-asynchronous-js/07-promises">}}) and the [async/await]({{<ref "03-asynchronous-js/08-async-await">}}) keywords covered in the previous chapter are both attempts to sidestep these misconceptions by introducing new objects and syntax that provide more familiar abstractions to programmers.